• Gang og skybox på ITU

 Next steps

-Now that you are in on the details about the group format for course exams, you can go back to Courses or maybe check out what we have to write about how a desired Group splits and exams can work in relation to a group exam set-up.
+Now that you are in on the details about the group format for course exams, you can go back to Courses or Course exams.